 Because many employees emerge from an IPO with a significant amount of their wealth tied up in their company’s stock, they are in a position of having to determine how to diversify their portfolios after the lockup — the time period immediately after an IPO during which insiders cannot sell.
-We previously released a stock sale simulator to help our clients understand different approaches to selling.

 Of course, not all stock prices rebound even immediately after that post-lockup trough.
 The bottom quintile of stock-price performers in the 20 days before and after the lockup doesn’t ever rebound during that time period.
 On average, however, most stocks hit a trough on the first day — and if you can avoid selling at the trough, do so.

 Here’s how we reached this conclusion: We calculated the one-day return and one-day volume growth on the first day of lockup expiration for each of the 254 tech IPOs from 2000-2011.
 We also took the average across all the IPOs.
 As a reference point, we calculated the one-day return of the S&P 500® on the same days, and took the average.

 As the following graph shows, the S&P 500 is essentially flat, whereas the IPOs’ return is -1.15%.
 In the meanwhile, the IPOs’ trading volume rose by 178% on average, i.e., almost tripling the trading volume compared with that of the lockup period.